WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_17.md

 Then Joshua said to the house of Joseph, to Ephraim and Manasseh, "You are a numerous people and have great power.
 You shall not have one allotment only,

 ###### 18
 but the hill country shall be yours, for though it is a forest, you shall clear it and possess it to its farthest borders.
-For you shall drive out the Canaanites, though they have chariots of iron, and though they are strong." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For you shall drive out the Canaanites, though they have chariots of iron, and though they are strong."

 ***